ophian/serendipity_event_staticpage/README.md

 - - -

 ### Already done: :arrow_up:
+- [x] Moved listentries _new submit footer to also show up on empty list
 - [x] Added new config option to show last_modified or created_on date in plugin_staticpage.tpl (needs to change templates with already supplied files!)
 - [x] Applied some plain button changes for 2.0 previously bumped as 4.06
 - [x] Added a responsive custom (mobile) template, to replace the old 'no Template' (previously named 'All Fields' form)